Shop Local. Shop Small.

 All you need to know is that All8Up makes a great pizza.
 And their calzones may even be better.

 The Almond Sisters Bakery is delicious!
 Their signature almond twists are great, but you have to try a geode at least once.

 What would an old downtown be without a couple of greasy spoons?
-Ohio Lunch and Kosta’s have been breakfast and lunch time staples in downtown Hamilton for decades.
-In fact, Kosta’s retro interior is featured in the upcoming Hollywood movie Carol.
-Definitely worth visiting for a diner burger and fries.
-Kosta’s is located at 221 Court Street and Ohio Lunch is located at 332 High Street.
+Kosta’s has been breakfast and lunch time staple in downtown Hamilton for decades.
+In fact, Kosta’s retro interior was featured in the Hollywood movie Carol.
+Located at 221 Court Street, Kosta’s is definitely worth visiting for a diner burger and fries.

 Main Street Shopping